startreedata/thirdeye/thirdeye-ui/README.md

 $ nvm use
 ```

-This will switch to the required Node version if already installed and make `npm` available in the terminal.
+This will switch to the required Node version if already installed and make `npm` command available in the terminal.

 If required Node version is not installed, it will recommend the command to install it